wpmetabox/docsv2/docs/fields/oembed.md

 import Screenshots from '@site/src/components/Screenshots';

 The oEmbed field creates a simple text input for entering a media URL.
-This field offers a live preview of the media content.
-It supports [many media websites](https://codex.wordpress.org/Embeds).
+This field offers a live preview of the media content such as videos, audios, images, tweets, polls, podcasts, etc. from [many 3rd-party services](https://codex.wordpress.org/Embeds).

+It helps to show the live preview below the field when input data, and also display the media’s preview on frontend much easier in most cases.

 ## Screenshots

 <Screenshots name="oEmbed" col1={[
     ['https://i.imgur.com/TjOrOMM.png', 'The oEmbed field interface'] ]} />

+This is an easy way to add videos from [Youtube](http://www.youtube.com/), [Vimeo](http://vimeo.com/), or [Tiktok](https://www.tiktok.com/en), musics from [Spotify](http://www.spotify.com/) or [SoundCloud](http://soundcloud.com/), presentation slideshows from [SlideShare](http://www.slideshare.net/), and so much other content from third-party services into your WordPress site.

 ## Settings